the-quidpr0quo/the-quidpr0quo.github.io/_posts/2021-11-26-Unpublished-CTF.md

 ```
 Now going through the git commits, we can see some hidden information (i.e. admin password to login)
 ![image](https://user-images.githubusercontent.com/94167587/143661014-5025407e-da74-40ee-a2b3-09087501910c.png)

 The author of this CTF is obviously giving a big shoutout/respect to the mightiest fruit hacker from the East.
 Regardless, let's login and the first flag shall be captured easily.

 ![image](https://user-images.githubusercontent.com/94167587/143661138-24a02454-6e66-4ffa-93f3-ecf623b3d2d0.png)

+**Flag Two**

+Now we are in, let's spin up a Burp Suite to see what's going on.